dataesr/teds/doc_network/teds.md

 To fill this gap, we propose using a larger dataset, such as scanR. **ScanR has a significantly higher coverage** of publications with at least one French affiliation compared to other sources, contributing 92% to the overall aggregated corpus.
 This is much higher than databases like Scopus (67%), WoS (58%), or PubMed (29%), making ScanR a more comprehensive tool for capturing French scientific publications [@10.1162/qss_a_00179].
 Unlike the IPCC's restricted approach, ScanR includes publications with at least one French affiliation, showing a larger view of research.
 This could allow us to capture a more diverse range of topics related to climate change physical science, adaptation and mitigation.

-Initially, we will replicate the Court of Audit analysis of the IPCC bibliography to identify the main topics and their proportion of French contributions.
-Then, we will expand our study to know the top institutions, labs, regions, and researchers that provide solutions to the challenges of environemental transition in France, based on IPCC bibliography.
+Initially, we will replicate the Court of Audit analysis of the IPCC bibliography to identify the main topics and the proportion of French contributions.
+Then, we will expand our study to highlight the top institutions, labs, regions, and researchers that provide solutions to the challenges of environemental transition in France, based on IPCC bibliography.
 In a second time, we will create a model that can recognize a publication about IPCC similar topics, and apply the model to scanR publications.
 At the same time, we will conduct a similar analysis for the IPBES bibliography, following the same approach to identify the French contributions, and exploring less visible but valuable research related to biodiversity and ecosystem services.

 # 2. IPCC and IPBES Bibliography Analysis and Model